Serving Kentucky's Schools and Student Athletes Since 1917

 • OWP is the Opponent’s Winning Percentage which is the average of the WP of each of the opponents the team has played.

-• The WP for the each of the opponents is calculated like the WP for the team with one big exception: none of the games with the team whose RPI is being determined are included when calculating the WP of the opponents.
+• The WP for each of the opponents is calculated like the WP for the team with one big exception: none of the games with the team whose RPI is being determined are included when calculating the WP of the opponents.

-• As an example, consider an opponent has a 9-1 record and that the only loss is against the team under consideration.
+• As an example, consider an opponent that has a 9-1 record and that the only loss is against the team under consideration.
 Excluding that game, the opponent has a 1.000 record, which is what will be used in computing its relative schedule strength.

 • OOWP is the Opponent’s Opponents’ Winning Percentage and is calculated by looking at each opponent and calculating their OWP, similarly excluding the games between the opponent and their opponents.
 The OOWP is the average of the OWP for each opponent.